 Now take a look at the social conditions under which it passed by reading the short article below.
 What do you think this says about the digital literacy of the average computer-using Australian citizen?

-Unless you haven’t heard of the internet you probably spent at least a few moments on Friday trying to determine the colour of that dress, which caused a lot of online debate as to whether it was black and blue or gold and white.
+Unless you haven’t heard of the internet you probably spent at least a few moments on Friday trying to determine , which caused a lot of online debate as to whether it was black and blue or gold and white.